andrew-fowler/automation-fundamentals-brownbag/PITCHME.md

 In a nutshell: It's better to have one stable and performant test, than many tests that are slow and / or unstable.

-Anti-pattern: Lloyds maximising test counts/coverage.
+Anti-pattern: Maximising test counts/coverage, e.g. in migration projects.
 ---

 #### Fundamental Principles : Measuring health